Shasthojoy/lycheejs-guide/quickstart/Filesystem.md

 # Filesystem

-The lychee.js Engine is installed at `/opt/lycheejs`.
+The lychee.js Engine is installed at `/opt/lycheejs`, its folder structure looks like this:

-All Software Bots assume two different folder structures that are observed and integrated with the rest of the Engine:

 - `/opt/lycheejs/bin/*` for Binaries and Helper Scripts.
 - `/opt/lycheejs/libraries/*` for lychee.js Libraries.
 - `/opt/lycheejs/projects/*` for lychee.js Projects.

+As the lychee.js Engine can compile and package itself, there's no other external folder that is relevant to the Engine.

 By default the `.gitignore` file does only explicitely track the upstream-maintained core Libraries and core